 Of course, a kayaking adventure must begin with a boat.
 Kayaks come in a number of styles for different purposes: whitewater running, fishing, sea excursions, flat-water paddling, and just plain goofing off.
-For a new paddler, a sit-in model, like the pictured Emotion Edge Kayak ($359.99 with $23 s&h via couon code "62FLAT", a low by $102) works best.
-It's light in weight, roomy, and stable.
+For a new paddler, a sit-in model like the pictured Emotion Edge Kayak ($399.99 with $37.95 s&h, a low by $37) works best.
+It's lightweight, roomy, and stable.
 At 10 feet long, it's nimble enough to navigate around deadfalls in the water, yet spacious enough to hold your gear, including food, clothes, and beverages.
 The cockpit measures 51"x19", so there's also plenty of wiggle room for travelers up to 350 lbs.
 Itself only weighing 37 lbs., the average adult can haul it out of the water and lift it onto a car rack.
 Last, but certainly not least, it comes with a padded seat for your paddling comfort.

 Set Your Sights on the Proper Accessories

-A Dry BagYou'll want to haul things with you when you make your watery expeditions, like extra clothing, sunscreen, provisions, electronics, etc. However many of these items are no use if they get wet, so be sure to invest in a dry bag.
+A Dry BagYou'll want to take some things along on your watery expeditions, like extra clothing, sunscreen, provisions, electronics, etc. However many of these items are no use if they get wet, so be sure to invest in a dry bag.
 These leak-proof bags seal securely to keep the contents high and dry when you aren't, and they can be stuffed into the bow or stern of your kayak.

-The SealLine Black Canyon Dry Bag comes in 5, 10, 20, 30, 40, and 55-liters and a variety of colors.
-A nice intermediate size is the SealLine Black Canyon 20-Liter Dry Bag ($25.46 with $5.99 s&h, a low by $3), pictured in Yellow.
+The SealLine Black Canyon Dry Bag comes in 5-, 10-, 20-, 30-, 40-, and 55-liter capacities and in a variety of colors.
+A nice intermediate size is the SealLine Black Canyon 20-Liter Dry Bag ($29.66 with $5.95 s&h, a low by $2), pictured in Yellow.
 The bag is made of coated nylon, with science-fiction sounding "radio-frequency welded seams" and has a roll-down closure to keep out water.
-To keep your smaller gear safe from a dunk, pick up the Black Universal Waterproof Bag for Cell Phone / PDA ($2.99 with $2.95 s&h, a low by $1).
+To keep your smaller gear safe from a dunk, invest in the Black Universal Waterproof Bag for Cell Phone / PDA ($3.58 with free shipping, a low by $2).
 It's a perfect fit for your iPhone, Android device, and more.
-It's clear screen allows for full functionality; plus waterproof up to 20 meters.
-But more importantly, it also floats.
+It's clear screen allows for full functionality and it's waterproof up to 20 meters.
+But most importantly, it floats.
 Meritline also offers a variety of waterproof cases and bags for important electronics.

-Cabela's offers the Tempress Cockpit Deck Caddy ($52.88 with $11 s&h, a low by $11), which has pockets for your water or soda, a clip-on electronics pouch with a clear window for your phone or GPS (in case you skipped the aforementioned pouch), a mesh trash bagger, a waterproof chart pouch, a clip-on water bottle sleeve, and an insulated pocket for food and beverages.
+The Tempress Cockpit Deck Caddy ($52.49 with $19 s&h, a low by $17) has pockets for water or soda, a clip-on electronics pouch with a clear window for a phone or GPS (in case you skipped the aforementioned pouch), a mesh trash bagger, a waterproof chart pouch, a clip-on water bottle sleeve, and an insulated pocket for food and beverages.